RheaMimiCarillo/data-structures-and-algorithms/javascript/401-code-challenges/tree-intersection/README.md

 ## Stretch Goals

-- Describe how you might solve this differently if the parameters were Binary Search Trees.
+- **Describe how you might solve this differently if the parameters were Binary Search Trees.**
-  - What are the potential efficiency differences?
+  - **What are the potential efficiency differences?**
+    - *a potential efficiency difference might be that you can skip entire branches if you know your smallest number on one tree's branch is larger than the largest number on the other tree's branch*